drubyte/druniverse/genstall.md

 > [!NOTE]
 > This is my guide for a Gentoo UEFI install, Since the Wiki includes `DOS/MBR` + other configuration, I only took what I needed for the minimal install.

+> This is a work in progress.
+It's recommend to not follow this for now.

 > [!CAUTION]
 > NOT AN INSTALL SCRIPT!
 Gentoo is best installed from scratch, knowing what you do and how it happens.